locustio/locust/docs/increasing-request-rate.rst

 Concurrency
 -----------

 Increase the number of Users.
 To fully utilize your target system you may need a lot of concurrent requests.
-Note that spawn rate/ramp up does not change peak load, it only changes how fast you get there. `Wait times <writing-a-locustfile.html#wait-time>`_ and sleeps *do* impact throughput.
+Note that spawn rate/ramp up does not change peak load, it only changes how fast you get there.
+High `wait times <writing-a-locustfile.html#wait-time>`_ and sleeps *do* impact throughput, so that may make it necessary to launch even more Users.
 You can find a whole blog post on this topic `here <https://www.locust.cloud/blog/closed-vs-open-workload-models>`__.

 Load generation performance
 ---------------------------